By Kalyn Diehl juin 09, 2025

 Origins of Highland Games in the Medieval Period

 The Highland Games are said to be deeply rooted with Scotland’s clan system, with some scholars even suggesting an ancient Irish origin.
-While there tends to be some debate amongst academics about the shared cultural history between the Gaelic Scots and Irish during the medieval Dalriadic period, we can see a clear connection between the Games of the high middle ages and the Games of today.
+While there tends to be some debate amongst academics about the shared cultural history between the Gaelic Scots and Irish during the medieval Dalriadic period, we can see a clear connection between the Games of the High Middle Ages and the Games of today.

 King Malcolm Statue of King Malcolm III, Scottish National Portrait Gallery

 Medieval Scotland experienced shifts in society along with the rest of Western Europe.
-Between the early and late middle ages, the social structure evolved from a system of kinship, to feudalism, to the more commonly identified kin and clan system, which was a bit different from the earlier version that actually followed a matrilineal line of descent.
-It was during the high middle ages that King Malcolm III, most notably, used competitions of strength in order to evaluate and assign his best men to the best jobs.
+Between the early and late Middle Ages, the social structure evolved from a system of kinship, to feudalism, to the more commonly identified kin and clan system, which was a bit different from the earlier version that actually followed a matrilineal line of descent.
+It was during the High Middle Ages that King Malcolm III, most notably, used competitions of strength in order to evaluate and assign his best men to the best jobs.
 This idea would later be forged with the wider clan system where chiefs, having the same idea as Malcolm, would both test their own clansmen against one another, as well as against other clans.
 Prior to our modern concept of the Highland Games, they were more practical than social, and included much less music and dancing.

 Evolution Through the Jacobite Era and Beyond

-In the 18th century, the Games were often combined with clan gatherings, which did evolve to include more acts of celebration, which might have made them more akin to our cultural gatherings of today than those of the middle ages.
+In the 18th century, the Games were often combined with clan gatherings, which did evolve to include more acts of celebration, which might have made them more akin to our cultural gatherings of today than those of the Middle Ages.
 However, it was also during the 18th century that the Jacobite Uprisings and the subsequent Clearances brought the evolving ancient clan system to an end.
 In conjunction with the Clearances, the Act of Proscription banned many aspects of Highland culture including the wearing of tartan, playing of bagpipes, and gathering for Games.
 The goal of the Hanoverian government was to make certain there would not be any additional uprisings in support of Charles Edward Stuart, but the ultimate outcome was the destruction of the Highland way of life, including our beloved Games.

 By the start of the 19th century, the Act had been repealed and the result was a much greater exuberance and admiration for Highland cultural traditions than before.
 When King George IV visited Scotland in 1822, interest in Highland culture began to spread.
 The romantic movement of the 19th century encouraged a sympathetic view of the tragedy of the Bonnie Prince and his Jacobites, which heightened the enthusiasm for celebrating all that had been lost during the Clearances.
 This is where we see the Games beginning to take on their modern identity.